darklaunch/darklaunch.com/blog/2021/02/21/javascript-trigger-an-angularjs-input-change-event-from-external-javascript.md

+# JavaScript trigger an AngularJS input change event from external JavaScript

 Use the `dispatchEvent` JavaScript function to trigger a form field`s input event on a page that is using Angular.

 This "input" trigger event was needed on an Angular 9.1.12 page: